Vintage Pitcher Decor Ideas: 17 Beautiful Ways to Style Antique & Decorative Pitchers

 Vermont Pottery Imaginative Tablescape in Dining Room

-Ironstone Pitchers
+Ironstone Vintage Pitchers

 Holland Mold Pitchers

-Yellow Ware Vintage Pitchers
+Yellowware Vintage Pitchers

 Vintage Crocks: Spring Floral Arrangements

-Spongeware Pitchers
+Spongeware Vintage Pitchers

-Wash Pitchers and Basins
+Vintage Wash Pitchers and Basins

-Dutch Boy Pitchers
+Dutch Boy Vintage Pitchers

-Copper Pitchers
+Copper Vintage Pitchers

 Close up of vintage copper pots hanging from a DIY copper rack.